Why Is My Moka Pot Coffee Bitter? (Causes and Simple Fixes)

 Avoid using a dishwasher as it can damage sensitive parts such as gaskets or seals.

-Additionally, if you notice an oily film on your Moka Pot, soak it in a solution of vinegar and water for several hours before rinsing thoroughly.
+Additionally, if you notice an oily film on your Moka Pot, soak it in vinegar and water for several hours before rinsing thoroughly.

-To avoid bitter coffee from your Moka Pot, use a lighter roast coffee, the correct amount of coffee and water, avoid compressing the coffee, use low to medium heat, and store your beans properly.
+To avoid bitter coffee from Moka Pots, use a lighter roast coffee, the correct amount of coffee and water, avoid compressing the coffee, use low to medium heat, and store your beans properly.

 Opting for a lighter roast coffee can be a game changer when avoiding bitter Moka Pot coffee.